Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Method Overview

-The information from this level set analysis is neatly summarised in a \emph{barcode diagram} (figure \ref{persist_outline}c, \cite{wasserman}), consisting of a bar for each hotspot from it's birth to death threshold - a coarse but tractable summary of the spatial structure of the gene's expression.
-The CoSS is computed as the $L^2$-norm of the barcode, i.e.~by summing up the squared lengths of each bar \cite{carriere2015stable, adams2017persistence}.
+The information from this level set analysis is neatly summarised in a \emph{barcode diagram} (figure \ref{persist_outline}c, \cite{wasserman}), consisting of a bar for each hotspot spanning from its birth to death threshold.
+This is a coarse but tractable summary of the spatial structure of the gene's expression.
+The CoSS is computed as the $L^2$-norm of the barcode, i.e.~by summing up the squared lengths of each bar and taking the square root \cite{carriere2015stable, adams2017persistence}.
 The CoSS is thus a summary of the number and lifetimes of a gene’s expression hotspots.
+This metric can then be used for downstream tasks that involve comparing the spatial expression structure of different genes.